-Yes, you can experience authentic ethnic restaurants in New York City from A to Z. At least that’s what they say.
+I love sampling the ethnic food in New York City and NYC has some of the best ethnic restaurants anywhere.
+Yes, you can sample authentic ethnic food in New York City from A to Z. At least that’s what they say.
 But is that really true?
-We set out on a delicious journey to prove that New York City does indeed offer every one of the world’s cuisines…from A to Z.
+We set out on a delicious journey to prove that New York City does indeed offer every one of the world’s ethnic foods…from A to Z.

 First round, Argentina to Zhejiang, China

 Chimichurri is an Argentinian sauce made from cilantro, parsley, garlic and other ingredients.
 It is usually used to accompany meats.
 In Argentina, it is unheard of to serve meat without the ubiquitous chimichurri.
 The name of this Argentinian restaurant, Chimichurri Grill, certainly signals its authenticity.

 The parrilladas (Argentine BBQ) are all made from grass-fed meat imported from Argentina.
 The empanadas are overstuffed with savory delights.
 Overall, a delightful Argentine experience in New York’s Hells Kitchen; a good example of one of the authentic ethnic restaurants in New York City.

 This little gem was a total surprise.
 Bolivian Llama Party occupies a stand at Turnstyle Market below The Time Warner building.
 The food draws on the rich heritage of Bolivian cooking methods and ingredients to create delicious food.
 One of the star attractions is the “Chola” a sandwich stuffed with roast pork, bacon and pork belly or its diminutive, the “Cholita.”

 Another tasty tidbit is the salteña, an empanada-like savory pastry which has been firmly entrenched in the culture for over 200 years.
 It comes stuffed with goodies like quinoa, smoked oysters, and mushrooms.